 We all know how much we struggle to read wiring diagrams properly.
-And I know you are completely at “no fault zone” with this.
+And I know you are completely at the “no-fault zone” with this.
 With many electrical symbols, it is very difficult to remember every one of them and using them while solving a circuit diagram.

 Yes, you read it right.
-Let me reveal little more on this trick.
+Let me reveal a little more about this trick.
 There are many symbols and it is impossible to learn all of them.
 But you can learn some of the basic ones.
 And these symbols are useful also if you are from the electrical stream.

 Let first learn what are these symbols and how can they make your wiring diagrams study easier.
 We will learn it step by step so that you will get full advantage of this article and not get confused.
 So I am starting by definitions:

 In a very layman term, these are the diagrams assigned for different electrical and electronics tools.
 You have already seen them in your laboratory machines, daily use electrical appliances or other places.

 Let see how Wikipedia defines them: